htsmto/OmicsBridge/docs/Cilinical_data.md

 ## <u>**2.
 Survival analysis**</u>

-This section allows you to examine the association between gene expression and survival outcomes within a selected patient cohort.
+This section examines the association between gene expression and survival outcomes within a selected patient cohort.

-You can begin by entering individual gene names or selecting a custom gene set.
-For each gene, a Kaplan–Meier survival curve will be generated.
+1. Enter individual gene names line by line or select a custom gene set.

-Patients can be divided into high- and low-expression groups based on different criteria, such as the median, top 25% vs. bottom 25%, or custom-defined thresholds (e.g., top X% vs. bottom Y%).
-Alternatively, you can manually specify the two groups by entering sample names directly.
+2. Choose how to divide patients into high- and low-expression groups:
+    - Using the median (default)
+    - Using top 25% vs. bottom 25%
+    - Using custom-defined thresholds (e.g., top X% vs. bottom Y%)
+    - Manually specifying the two groups by entering sample names directly
+3. Select the event type
+4. Click the start button.

-After running the analysis, a results table will display p-values and hazard ratios for each gene.
-Clicking on a row in the table will display the corresponding Kaplan–Meier curve.
+    - It generates a results table showing p-values and hazard ratios for each gene, sorted by the hazard ratio.
+5. Click on any row in the results table to display the corresponding Kaplan–Meier curve.

-To help determine how to split the samples, you can view gene expression distributions using histograms.
+6. Use the histogram feature to visualise gene expression distributions, which can help determine appropriate sample splitting criteria.

 The survival events available for analysis (such as overall survival or progression-free survival) depend on the metadata included in your cohort dataset.
-For more details, please refer to the **10-2.
-How to upload an own cohort** section.
+For more details, please refer to **10-2.
+How to upload your own cohort** section.

 ??? success  "Adjustable graph parameters"